bdevel/recursive_case_indifferent_ostruct/README.md

 if the method is not defined and there is not attribute matching that name.
 However, all the hash methods operate on the original hash, so `#has_key?`, `#each`, `#fetch`, etc, will not be case-indifferent.
+Feel free to implement them and submit a PR.

 ```ruby
 json = RecursiveCaseIndifferentOstruct.new({